aammd/MS_computational_ecology_opinion/compecol.md

-ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would benefit from being examined through a variety of machine learning techniques -- I fully concur, because these techniques usually make the most of existing data [@hale09ued].
+ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would benefit from being examined through a variety of machine learning techniques -- We fully concur, because these techniques usually make the most of existing data [@hale09ued].
 Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is perceived as inadequate [@barr14lqt], and most graduate programs do not train